ILXL-guides/intro-to-karel/README.md

 }
 ```

 Can you modify your Karel program to have Karel walk out the door of their house and stand on top of the beeper?
-Combine ``Move()`` and ``TurnLeft()`` commands until you have Karel in the right spot.
+Combine ``Move();`` and ``TurnLeft();`` commands until you have Karel in the right spot.
 If you need a hint you can look at the example below.

 {% spoiler Example %}